Antoni70/hello-world/README.md

 # hello-world

-This is going to be my first every time using Github
+This is going to be my first  time using Github
+I don't know what im doing